OsKaR31415/cours/gists/how i see the unix command line.md

 What is important to understand is that this philosophy of _control_, _composition_ and _automatisation_ is not at all limited to the command line (even if it is one of the places where it is the most important, and therefore the most implemented) : it can be realized anywhere to make any environment better.

+## ???
+example of apps that use the command line powers very well

 ## Conclusion

 > **Disclaimer :**
 > In this article, I try to explain what I understand of some concepts and tools, in the hope that it will help some people to understand and use them.